Geonovum/IMX-Geo/ucr.md

 ## Product model requirements

 ### User-friendliness
-The SAM information model should be user-friendly, i.e.:
+The product model should be user-friendly, i.e.:
 - Simplified structures for common use cases, like the `Address` class
 - Names that correspond with common language, e.g. `straatnaam` instead of `Openbare ruimte naam`.

 ### Cherry-picking
-It should be possible to leave out properties in the SAM information model, that are present in the source model but not of interest to the users.
+It should be possible to leave out properties in a product model, that are present in the source model but not of interest to the users.

 ## Semantic model requirements

+### User-friendliness
+The semantic model should be user-friendly as well, i.e. users should be able to use it to find information they want.

 ### Coherence between objects from different source models
 The SAM information model should add useful relationships that exist inherently between objects, but are not currently defined in the source models.